 Martin Downs Town Center is a 36,252 square foot neighborhood retail shopping center located in Palm City, Florida, covering a total site area of 7.6 acres.
-The center was built in 2006 and as of the date of this MD&A is 100% leased, shadow anchored by a Publix supermarket.
-The center has a variety of retail tenants including Panera Bread, BB & T (Trust Company), Sun Trust Bank, Edward Jones, Dunkin' Donuts, Olympic Diner, Hokkaido Hibachi and Sushi, and others.
+The center was built in 2006 and as of the date of this MD&A is 88% leased.
+The center is shadow anchored by a Publix supermarket and has a variety of retail tenants including Panera Bread, BB & T (Trust Company), Edward Jones, Dunkin' Donuts, Olympic Diner, Hokkaido Hibachi and Sushi, amongst others.